 Humidity (Seedling Stage )

-Humidity is important to your seedlings health.
-Here’s why:
+Humidity is important to the health of your seedlings.

 Basically, keep your seedlings warm and moist!